 - Undergraduate or previous coursework must include at least one course in each of the areas of genetics, physiology, and cell/molecular biology.
 Highly competitive applicants will have one year each of general chemistry, organic chemistry, physics, and college level mathematics.

-- A Personal Statement (double spaced; limit to 2 pages) which clearly addresses: (1) why the applicant wishes to pursue a Ph.D. degree, (2) why a doctorate versus another type of graduate certificate or degree option is congruent with professional goals, (3) brief highlights of previous research or class experience and, if appropriate, a discussion of any deficiencies or troubles and how these have or will be overcome, and (4) potential faculty mentors and the area of research the applicant is interested in working with.
+- A Personal Statement (double spaced; limit to 2 pages) which clearly addresses: (1) why the applicant wishes to pursue a nonthesis MS degree, (2) why a nonthesis MS versus another type of graduate certificate or degree option is congruent with professional goals, (3) brief highlights of previous academic experience and, if appropriate, a discussion of any deficiencies or troubles and how these have or will be overcome, and (4) potential faculty mentors and the area of study the applicant is interested in pursuing for a capstone project.

 - Applicants are strongly encouraged to contact any specific faculty members which whom they would be particularly interested in working with for thesis research.

 - The Graduate School requires a score of at least 83 on the Internet-based, 220 on the computer-based, or 557 on the paper based Test of English as a Foreign Language (TOEFL), or a minimum overall band score of 6.5 on the IELTS, for applicants whose native language is not English.
 The Department of Biological Sciences prefers a TOEFL score of at least 100.
 In addition, these students will be required to be evaluated by the English Language Training Institute at UNC Charlotte prior to the beginning of the first semester of study for determination of eligibility to hold a teaching assistantship at UNC Charlotte.

 Checklist of Documents to be Submitted to the UNC Charlotte Graduate School for admission consideration:

 - the online application package submitted to Apply Now at charlotte.edu